 Which type of cooker hood to choose?

 Built-in or integrated cooker hoods, at up to W60cm, fit into the standard slot above a single oven.
-Often hidden within cabinetry, making them perfect for small kitchens that you want to feel streamlined, they are not as powerful as chimney or island hoods.
+Often hidden within cabinetry, making them a perfect small kitchen idea to help yours feel streamlined, they are not as powerful as chimney or island hoods.

 Chimney cooker hoods range from standard to larger models.
 More imposing in stainless steel or glass (or both), they make the ideal focal point in a contemporary kitchen.
 Fixed to the wall, they are usually powerful and efficient; choose yours to match the width of your hob.